 The Group engagement leader discussed and agreed the audit plan with our component audit teams, in addition to agreeing the format and content of communications.
 We determined that the level of involvement we were able to have in the audit work at our reporting entities was sufficient, and appropriate audit evidence had been obtained, to enable us to form our opinion on the financial statements as a whole.
+The Group engagement leader visited our local PwC component team and the local management team in the US as part of our planning procedures.
 We maintained regular dialogue throughout the audit process with our component audit teams through the use of video conferencing.
 We also supervised the work performed by all component teams through the review of component team working papers and we are comfortable that sufficient and appropriate procedures have been performed.
 The Company audit was performed by the Group audit team.
-The Company is principally a holding Company and there are no branches or other locations to be considered when scoping the audit.
-There are no financial statement line items in scope for the Group audit.
-The Company is audited on a stand-alone basis, and hence, testing has been performed on all material financial statement line items.
+The parent company is principally a holding company and there are no branches or other locations to be considered when scoping the audit.
+There are no financial statement line items in scope for the group audit.
+The company is audited on a stand-alone basis, and hence, testing has been performed on all material financial statement line items.